As part of the Midland Main Line Upgrade we are planning to reconstruct Bromham Road Bridge in Bedford

 The bridge was demolished and reconstructed in November 2019 for overhead line equipment (electrified wires carrying 25,000 volts) to pass beneath.

-To allow work to the new structure to take place safely, Bromham Road is fully closed to vehicles until Spring 2020 (a diversionary route is in place via the A6 and Clapham Road) and work to the bridge is on-going till Autumn 2020.
+To allow work to the new structure to take place safely, Bromham Road is fully closed to vehicles until Summer 2020 (a diversionary route is in place via the A6 and Clapham Road) and work to the bridge is on-going till Autumn 2020.

 A temporary bridge is in place to maintain access for pedestrians and dismounted cyclists.